Skip to main content

 Where Pulse fits

 Pulse is built for modern stack teams.
-Our 9 connectors prioritize the tools modern teams actually use: Slack, GitHub, Notion, Linear, Google Calendar, Google Drive, Confluence, Jira, and meeting transcripts.
+Our 25 connectors span the tools modern teams actually use: Slack, GitHub, GitLab, Notion, Linear, Jira, Asana, Google Workspace, Microsoft 365, Salesforce, Stripe, Dropbox, and meeting transcripts.

-For a team where 80%+ of work happens in Linear, Notion, GitHub, and Slack, Pulse has full coverage.
-The decisions, commitments, and failures captured by the process graph come from where the work actually happens, not from a slice of it.
+For a team where most work happens in Linear, Notion, GitHub, and Slack, the decisions, commitments, and failures captured by the process graph come from where the work actually happens, kept as structured records rather than search hits.

 For a team that is still mostly on Atlassian, Pulse and Rovo are different products.
 Rovo is the right choice for Atlassian native work.
 Pulse is the right choice if you also need cross tool coverage including non Atlassian tools.